Have you ever been humming along in your business, happily working away and suddenly been blind sided?

 Maybe, struggling and driving myself too hard.
 Or saying no to fun a little too often.
 I remembered that important as my work is, I needed to put it in its proper place.

-Surrender is one of the hardest things for women to do.
+Surrender is one of the hardest things for people to do.
 We feel responsible for so many things.
 Our work, our families, our community commitments.
 Worry that if we stop, everything and everyone will fall apart.

 And it isn’t just the big events that can push us… Sometimes everything feels a little too hard as we trudge through the day.

-As women business owners, we strive to do our best.
+As business owners, we strive to do our best.
 And our good intentions to be successful can cause us to charge ahead and wander away from what matters most to us.
 So here’s a way to surrender a little.

 1. Pause I can hear the protests, “ I don’t have time to stop.”
 Well, instead of spending 30 minutes running down another internet rabbit hole, set a timer and open up a word document or an old fashioned notebook.